-How are educational theories arrived at?
+How are learning theories in education arrived at?
 Dr. Alvior is generous enough to post her narrative on how she arrived at her theory of learning in higher education.
 She named it Alvior’s Theory of Learning in Higher Education.
 For students of curriculum development, this article is invaluable.
-See how a theory evolves.
+See how learning theories in education develop. – Ed.

-These are the questions bothering me in order to come up with my personal theory of learning, the so-called Alvior’s Theory of Learning in Higher Education.
+These are the questions bothering me in order to come up with my personal learning theory, the so-called Alvior’s Theory of Learning in Higher Education.

-This personal theory was conceptualized in May 2008 due to the inspiration of Dr. Ma.
+This personal theory was conceptualized in May 2008 due to the inspiration given by Dr. Ma.
 Lourdes “Tish” Bautista.
 She was my professor in Linguistics at De La Salle University, Manila in 2000.

-She was then in my hometown in Puerto Princesa City for a short vacation.
-I did not even know that she was in my place but a friend told me that Dr. Tish was looking for me.
+She was then in my hometown in Puerto Princesa City for a brief vacation.
+I did not even know that she was in my place, but a friend told me that Dr. Tish was looking for me.

 Dr. Tish gave me a book as a gift.
 The book contains visions for Philippine Education in honor of Br.
 Andrew Gonzalez with a dedication,